 Cape May, a peninsula bordered by Delaware Bay and the Atlantic Ocean, serves as a natural funnel for migrating raptors.
 An average of 17 species are counted here from September through November.
 After a cold front passes, spotters may see large flights of sharp-shinned hawks, sometimes numbering in the hundreds to thousands.
 Other stars here include red-tailed hawks, peregrine falcons, osprey and northern harriers.

 Scientists have counted birds here for 40 years.
-Researchers and visitors congregate at the hawk watch platform near the parking lot at Cape May Point State Park from Sept.
+Researchers and visitors congregate at the hawk migration watch platform near the parking lot at Cape May Point State Park from Sept.
 1 to Nov.
 30 to observe the spectacle.
 A festival sponsored by New Jersey Audubon takes place in late October.

 6. Golden Gate Raptor Observatory, California

-Researchers have been spotting hawks at various vantage points here from mid-August until mid-December for 33 years.
+Researchers have been spotting hawk migration at various vantage points here from mid-August until mid-December for 33 years.
 Some birds come quite close, and 800 or more sharp-shinned hawks might fly by in one day.
 Specialties include large numbers of turkey vultures and different morphs of red-tailed hawks, all the way from typical pale birds to dark morph individuals that look almost black.